 Nowadays, people can do everything with their smartphones.
 There are many custom mobile applications for even specific needs.
 That’s the real draw: practical technology in the palm of your hand.
 There are different applications for the purchase and delivery of food, socialization, vehicle maintenance services, or investment banking, among other activities.
-I bet you have at least two of these apps downloaded on your phone and trust me, you’re not the only one.
+I wager you have at least two of these applications installed on your smartphone, and believe me, you’re not alone in that.

 But is it possible for a single application to offer all these services at the same time, without the need to use another app?